maheenmmzafeer/My_Notes/README.md

-# 🌸 Smart Pink Notes App
+# 🌸 My Pink Notes App

 ## 📱 About This Project

-Smart Pink Notes is a simple and elegant mobile note-taking application built using Flutter.

-The app is designed to help users manage notes easily with a clean pastel pink user interface.
+Smart Pink Notes is a simple and elegant mobile note-taking application built using Flutter, designed to help users manage notes easily with a clean pastel pink user interface.

-Developed as a Flutter project for learning and portfolio demonstration.
+Developed as a Flutter project for ***learning and portfolio demonstration***.

 ---